Our research interests cover several aspects of the coordination chemistry of transition metal compounds.

 - Functionalized bio-organometallic diiron complexes.

 Diiron complexes have emerged as interesting scaffolds for the design and the development of new synthetic pathways, due to their capability of mimicking biological systems, the advantages related to the use of a nontoxic and cost-effective metal element, and the cooperativity provided by the two adjacent metal centers (two hands work better than one!).
 We have developed versatile and air/water stable diiron systems, and some of these complexes exhibit a promising cytotoxic activity.
-We are currently exploring different strategies to modify the key bridging ligand in order to modulate the behaviour of the compounds in the biological environment.
+We are currently exploring different strategies to modify the key bridging ligand in order to modulate the behaviour of the compounds in the biological environment and to assess their catalytic potential.

 - Anticancer transition metal complexes with bioactive fragments.